khyateed/Movie-Data-Analysis/README.md

 ### Jupyter Notebook

-For this project, your Jupyter Notebook should meet the following specifications:
+TBD

 ### Non-Technical Presentation

-Your target audience is non-technical people interested in using your findings to make decisions for creating movies.
+- Your target audience is non-technical people interested in using your findings to make decisions for creating movies.
-We recommend using Google Slides, PowerPoint or Keynote to create your presentation.
+- We recommend using Google Slides, PowerPoint or Keynote to create your presentation.
-Your presentation must be saved as a `presentation.pdf` file in your repository.
+- Your presentation must be saved as a `presentation.pdf` file in your repository.

 ### Blog Post Must-Haves